codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/arrays-and-references-exercise-7-7.md

-**Exercise 7.7:**

 Write a method called `letterHist` that takes a string as a parameter and returns a histogram of the letters in the string.
 The zeroth element of the histogram should contain the number of a's in the string (upper- and lowercase); the 25th element should contain the number of z's.
 Your solution should only traverse the string once.

+{Run! | terminal}(javac code/Exercise_7_7.java && java -cp code/ Exercise_7_7)